- 5.9–7.1 in

 Orchard Orioles are monogamous within each breeding season, but they find a new mate each year.
 They arrive on breeding grounds in late spring and usually raise a single brood before departing in mid to late summer.
 Both sexes give breeding displays that include bows, seesawing motions, and begging.
 In good habitats they are semicolonial, with multiple pairs building their nests in one tree; elsewhere they are more solitary.
 They are relatively unterritorial, but adult males may defend small foraging territories by chasing off females and immature males.
 Orchard Orioles show little aggression toward other birds; they may nest in the same tree as Baltimore and Bullock’s Orioles, and in close quarters with other birds such as Eastern and Western Kingbirds, American Robins, and Chipping Sparrows.
 On the wintering grounds they forage in groups and form large overnight roosts that may include other species.

-Orchard Orioles are fairly common but their populations have declined slowly since 1966, according to the North American Breeding Bird Survey.
-The global breeding population is estimated at 10 million, according to Partners in Flight, with 88 percent breeding in the U.S., 1 percent in Canada, and 34 percent spending some part of the year in Mexico.
-It rates a 9 out of 20 on the Continental Concern Score and is not on the 2012 watch list.
+Orchard Orioles are fairly common but their populations have been slowly declining by about 1 percent per year since 1966, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 10 million with 88 percent spending some part of the year in the U.S., 34 Percent in Mexico, and 1 percent breeding in Canada.
+They rate a 9 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
 Declines in the southeastern and central U.S. have been partially offset by increases in the prairies, the Northeast, and at the western edges of their range.
 Orchard Orioles are heavily parasitized by cowbirds in Louisiana and the lower Rio Grande Valley of Texas, and have declined in these regions during the twentieth century.
 Habitat loss could become a problem for Orchard Orioles, particularly in areas along rivers.
-Oriole populations tend to decline in response to grazing, which destroys shrub vegetation, increases cowbird parasitism, and changes the water flow of riverside habitats.
+Oriole populations tend to decline in response to grazing, which destroys shrub vegetation, increases cowbird parasitism, and changes the water flow of riverside habitats

 Long-distance migrant.
 Orchard Orioles fly from eastern North America to wintering grounds in Mexico through northern South America.
 They spend less time on breeding grounds than other orioles, arriving by late May and departing as early as mid-July.